mananvijayshah/monte_carlo_simulation/README.md

 # monte_carlo_simulation
-MATLAB code for modelling of a agglomeration process in spray fluidized bed.
+MATLAB code for modelling of a milk powder agglomeration process in spray fluidized bed.

 # Description of the code files